sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/dependencies.md

 #### Plugins
 {: .mt-4 .anchor}

 AdminLTE makes use of the following plugins.
-For documentation, updates or license information, please visit the provided links.
+For documentation, updates or license information, please visit the provIded links.
 {: .lead}

 > Note!